ThomasHEaton/UIEX/docs/attributes/uss.md

 ## Examples
 ---

-Place any number of these attributes on `RedOwlClasses` and it will load the USS file
+If the path given is blank it will build a path from the classes namespace and class name with the suffix `Style`

-Optionally if the path given is blank it will build a path from the classes namespace and class name with the suffix `Style`
+The following example would load and attach the USS files `Resources/RedOwl/Demo/DemoElementStyle.uss` and `Resources/RedOwl/Styles.uss`

 ```cs
 namespace RedOwl.Demo